 TIM JANKOVICH Head Coach

-In his first season at the helm (2016-17), the Mustangs won The American season and tournament titles en route to the NCAA Tournament and a program-record 30 victories (30-5).
+In his first full season as head coach (2016-17), SMU won The American regular-season and tournament titles en route to the NCAA Tournament and a program-record 30 victories (30-5).
 SMU went 18-0 at home, 17-1 in the AAC and had winning streaks of 10 games and 16 games in a stretch that saw wins in 26 of 27 outings.
-The Ponies were ranked in the Associated Press top 25 for the last six weeks of the season, finishing No. 11 in the AP and No. 23 in the USA Today Coaches Poll.
+The Ponies finished No. 11 in the AP and No. 23 in the USA Today Coaches Poll.
 Jankovich was named the AAC Coach of the Year, the USBWA District VII Coach of the Year, NABC All-District 25 Coach and a Naismith Coach of the Year semifinalist.
 Five Mustangs garnered league awards with Semi Ojeleye being named The American Player of the Year and Scholar-Athlete of the Year.
 Ojeleye was also All-AAC First Team, AP All-America Honorable Mention and CoSIDA Academic All-America Second Team.
 Ben Moore, Sterling Brown and Shake Milton made the All-AAC Second Team.
 Ben Emelogu II was named AAC Co-Sixth Man of the Year.
 After winning the conference tournament, Moore and Brown were named All-Tournament with Ojeleye selected as the Most Outstanding Player.
 Moore and Brown were selected to play in the NABC All-Star game at the Final Four in Phoenix.

 In 2015-16, Jankovich led the team during Larry Brown's NCAA-mandated suspension, going 9-0, with wins over Stanford, TCU and Michigan among others.
-The Mustangs finished 25-5 with a 16-1 record at Moody Coliseum.
+SMU finished 25-5 with a 16-1 record at Moody Coliseum.
 SMU was second in The American at 13-5.
-The Ponies were No. 24 in the final AP Top 25 after reaching as high as No. 8 during the season.
-The final poll was the 17th straight week in the AP Top 25.
-Jankovich served as the head coach for the first nine games, leading SMU to a 9-0 start en route to a program-best 18-0 start.
-SMU claimed the Las Vegas Classic title during the 18-game win streak; eventually becoming the last undefeated team in NCAA Division I. SMU led The American in 8 of 21 statistical rankings and ranked in the top 10 of 7 NCAA stat categories.
-Nic Moore was selected AAC Player of the Year and AP All-America Honorable Mention for the second straight season.
+The Ponies were No. 24 in the final AP Top 25 after reaching as high as No. 8 during the season after a program-best 18-0 start.
+SMU claimed the Las Vegas Classic title during the 18-game win streak; eventually becoming the last undefeated team in NCAA Division I. Nic Moore was selected AAC Player of the Year and AP All-America Honorable Mention for the second straight season.
 He was named All-AAC First Team for the third straight season.
 Moore was also a finalist for the Bob Cousy Award, a member of the Wooden Award Late Season Top 20, on the Naismith Midseason Watch List and on the Oscar Robertson Trophy Watch List.
 Markus Kennedy was on the Karl Malone Award Watch List and earned his second straight AAC Sixth Man of the Year honor.
 Shake Milton was a pick for the AAC All-Rookie team.
 Ben Moore was named to the NABC All-District Second Team.

-In 2014-15, SMU claimed the American Athletic Conference regular season and tournament titles en route to reaching the NCAA Tournament.
+In 2014-15, SMU claimed The American regular season and tournament titles en route to reaching the NCAA Tournament.
 SMU finished the season 27-7 overall.
-The Mustangs went 15-3 in league play, clinching the outright league title (first since 1993) with a 67-62 win against Tulsa in a sold out Moody Coliseum on March 8.
-The team followed that by winning the AAC tournament title, 62-54, over Connecticut.
+The Mustangs went 15-3 in league play, clinching the outright league title (first since 1993).
 The Mustangs spent nine weeks in the AP and USA Today Top 25 and set home attendance records for a season (124,986) and average (6,944) while going 16-2 in Moody Coliseum.
-Nic Moore was named AP All-American Honorable Mention and AAC Player of the Year, Markus Kennedy was AAC Sixth Man of the Year and Most Outstanding Player of the Championship, and Yanick Moreira was named the AAC's Most Improved Player.
+Nic Moore was named AP All-America Honorable Mention and AAC Player of the Year, Markus Kennedy was AAC Sixth Man of the Year and Most Outstanding Player of the Championship, and Yanick Moreira was named the AAC's Most Improved Player.

-In his second season (2013-14), he helped lead the Mustangs into the national spotlight as SMU earned a No. 1 seed in the NIT and eventually reached the title game at Madison Square Garden.
+In 2013-14, he helped lead the Mustangs into the national spotlight as SMU earned a No. 1 seed in the NIT and eventually reached the title game at Madison Square Garden.
 SMU was in the top 25 in four of the last five regular season polls, being ranked for the first time since 1984-85.

 Prior to SMU, he spent five seasons (2007-12) as the head coach at Illinois State, where his teams went 105-64, and made four NIT appearances (2008, 2009, 2010, 2012).
 He also won at least 20 games and finished in the top-three in the Missouri Valley in each of the NIT seasons.
 They advanced to the MVC tournament title game three times (2008, 2009, 2012), twice falling in overtime.
 In his five years at ISU, Jankovich was named IBCA District Coach of the Year four times (2008, 2009, 2010, 2012).